geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But now Lymnoria came! her guilt was known;
 Scornful she stood, nor would the crime disown.
-" Great is our sorrow," said the king, " to find
+Great is our sorrow,said the king, to find
-" That lovely form bely so foul a mind:
+That lovely form bely so foul a mind:
-" Thy arts our gentle suppliants to delay,
+Thy arts our gentle suppliants to delay,
-" The rocks and monsters that oppos'd their way,
+The rocks and monsters that oppos'd their way,
-" This maid by fraud deluded to thy cave —
+This maid by fraud deluded to thy cave —
-" Unnotic'd all, our clemency forgave;
+Unnotic'd all, our clemency forgave;
-" But this rash act, which menac'd with disgrace, 850 " Not one brave knight alone, but all our race;
+But this rash act, which menac'd with disgrace, 850 Not one brave knight alone, but all our race;
-" Which, had not heaven forbade the hateful deed,
+Which, had not heaven forbade the hateful deed,
-" And sav'd brave Alfred by his dying steed,
+And sav'd brave Alfred by his dying steed,
-" Had lost a champion to his country dear,
+Had lost a champion to his country dear,
-" And drawn from beauty's eyes the bitter tear, —
+And drawn from beauty's eyes the bitter tear, —
-" This wakes our sleeping wrath, our mercy shown
-" Rebukes, and calls our deepest vengeance down.
+This wakes our sleeping wrath, our mercy shown Rebukes, and calls our deepest vengeance down.

-" While countless years their course unvaried roll
+While countless years their course unvaried roll
-" In those drear seas that bathe the Antarctic pole,
+In those drear seas that bathe the Antarctic pole,
-" On sheets of ice where powerless sunbeams play, 860 " And fogs eternal mock the frustrate ray;
+On sheets of ice where powerless sunbeams play, 860 And fogs eternal mock the frustrate ray;
-" Where man has never yet presum'd, nor dare
+Where man has never yet presum'd, nor dare
-" The spirits of the deep to venture there:
+The spirits of the deep to venture there:

-" That is thy home! in fro/en solitude,
+That is thy home! in fro/en solitude,

-" There cleanse thy heart in deepest guilt embued."
+There cleanse thy heart in deepest guilt embued."

 With tears and prayers, and every suppliant art,
 The nymph too late assails Marino's heart;